Kirk Academy

 Kirk Academy is a K-12 Christian school in Grenada, Mississippi.
 It is part of the Mississippi Association of Independent Schools (MAIS).
-It was founded in 1966 in response to integration of the public schools and has been described as a segregation academy.
+In 1966, when the public schools in Grenada County were integrated, some of the most violent acts of the civil rights movement ensued.
+For five months, violent White mobs congregated outside the schools to forcibly prevent African American students from entering.
+Kirk Academy was founded in 1966 in response to integration of the public schools and has been described as a segregation academy.
 As of 2018, all but 11 of the school's 385 students were white.